ozangunalp/kafka-native/README.md

 # Kafka Native

-Kafka Kraft broker compiled to native using Quarkus and GraalVM.
+Kafka broker compiled to native using Quarkus and GraalVM.

 ## Project Structure

 - `quarkus-kafka-server-extension`: Quarkus extension including for compiling Kafka Server to native using GraalVM.
-- `kraft-server`: Quarkus application starting a Kafka server in Kraft-mode using the kafka-server-extension.
+- `kafka-server`: Quarkus application starting a Kafka server using the kafka-server-extension.
 Compiles to JVM and native executable.
-- `kafka-native-test-container`: Test container starting a single-node Kafka broker using the native-compiled kraft-server.
+- `kafka-native-test-container`: Test container starting a single-node Kafka broker using the native-compiled kafka-server.
 Includes integration tests.

 ## Building the project